Sanchita210507/Project-Class-160-My-Locality/README.md

-# PRO C157 Create Thumbnails
+# My Locality

-Create a basic structure for the virtual tour.
-Create the HTML page for the virtual tour and add the content as entities to the page.
+Create a basic scene of my locality.
+Click on 'my home' on mainpage and take a tour of my locality!